Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 First Things First: Conduct a Proper Survey

 To have a proper survey, you should research a good surveyor, make sure they have the right qualifications and are familiarized with the marine politics in the country where the boat will be purchased.
+If you’re not sure where to begin, always work with a trusted yacht broker who can recommend one.

 Once you have made sure that you have the right surveyor, the yacht needs to be taken out of the water, and a thorough inspection of the hull, the outside areas and interior, equipment, engine room, and every other aspect of the yacht must be done.
 However, there are many details that can’t be surveyed while the yacht is outside the water, including the yacht’s performance.
 This is why a sea trial is recommended, and it should be taken very seriously.